Western Harbour Tunnel and Beaches Link

 Updates and announcements

 A State Significant Infrastructure Application (SSIA) (PDF, 644Mb) has been lodged with the Department of Planning and Environment (DP&E).
-An SSIA is lodged early in the planning process to identify topics that must be assessed in any future Environmental Impact Statement.
+An SSIA is lodged early in the planning process to identify topics that must be assessed in an Environmental Impact Statement.
+The DP&E has now issued Secretary’s Environmental Assessment Requirements (SEARs) for the project.
+The SEARs establish the subject matter that must be addressed and responded to in the EIS.
 Scoping Reports prepared by Roads and Maritime on the SSIA can be viewed on the DP&E Major Projects website and via: Find out more about community feedback to-date, including key topics of interest raised by community members during the engagement program, in our new Community Update (PDF, 1.87Mb).

 A State Significant Infrastructure Application (SSIA) (PDF, 644Mb) has been lodged with the Department of Planning and Environment (DP&E).
-An SSIA is lodged early in the planning process to identify topics that must be assessed in any future Environmental Impact Statement.
+An SSIA is lodged early in the planning process to identify topics that must be assessed in an Environmental Impact Statement.

 Scoping Reports prepared by Roads and Maritime on the SSIA can be viewed on the DP&E Major Projects website and via: